Artesania Platforms and Dampers (part 3)

 As before: bigger damper (now 3,8kg): larger effect.
 The differences are still subtle from damper to damper, but now the sound is really starting to change in character.
 It’s now riper and gentler.
 It’s an interesting effect that seemingly influences the feeling of richness and color, without actually adding coloration.
 The only downside is impulsiveness.
 I feel that this damper is too heavy for the server, while only marginally helping the precision of the low bass notes on Bebel’s Tanto Tempo track.

 Fun times: exaggeration mode!
-This is the heaviest damper that Artesania sent me.
-It is not commercially available in Europe, but because it is uniquely heavy, I think it should be!
-I’m not sure just how heavy this damper is, but it feels like I am putting a Sony XA50ES on its side on top of the poor music server.
-If my estimation is correct (which I’m sure it is not) that would make it over 10kgs.
+The DP 20 is the heaviest damper that Artesania sent me.
+With 12.5kg it feels like I am putting a heavy amplifier on top of the poor music server.
 Of course this is not the damper’s intended use.
 Normally it would be used to damp loudspeaker cabinets.
-I have no such speakers but some friends do, so this calls for a followup review.
+I have no dynamic speakers but some friends do, so this calls for a followup review.
 But for now, let’s see if this super heavy damper can influence the low bass resonances.

 While it is obvious that this damper is too heavy for the sMS-1000u, I honestly can’t say that it sounds more “compressed” than with the largest of the small dampers, indicating that there is a certain point at which the extra damping does not seem to change the sound anymore.
 Bebel Gilberto’s bass notes also sound mostly the same.
 Insane, actually.
 But hang on: I have a second super heavy damper!
 Let’s add it to the mix.